Eltaurus-Lt/Anki-Card-Templates/README.md

 ### Discussion

-If you have any questions about the template (how to adapt it for a certain course, modify to create reverse cards, add more extra fields, change default settings, etc.) or simply want to discuss its further development, please feel free to leave a comment in [this Anki Forums thread](https://forums.ankiweb.net/t/memrise-card-template-support-thread/34233) or in the issues section of this repository.
+If you have any questions about the template (how to adapt it for a certain course, modify to create reverse cards, make additional extra fields, change default settings, etc.) or simply want to discuss its further development, please feel free to leave a comment in [this Anki Forums thread](https://forums.ankiweb.net/t/memrise-card-template-support-thread/34233) or in the issues section of this repository.